dartmouth-dltg/aspace_custom_restrictions_and_context/ReadMe.md

 The plugin adds a restriction note to the search & browse results and the object view similarly to the way it enhances the staff interface.

+## Enumerations

+The plugin adds a new editable enumeration - `Custom Restriction Type`.
+If you add additional values to this list, make sure that you also add translations in `frontend/locales/enums`.

 ## Note